 Reimbursable Costs for Site Plan Review and Approval

-Performance Guarantee

-Inspection of Improvements

 Integration of Procedures

 Relief from Decisions

 90-A. Purposes

 The purpose of this Section is to provide regulations governing the applicability, submission requirements, and standards for design and review of uses required to obtain Site Plan Review and Approval from the Town Planning Board.
 A further purpose is to ensure that development and use of land does not adversely affect adjacent lands, watersheds, or the character of the community, and protects the community from site designs that could produce adverse impacts on the rural character of the Town, such as “strip” commercial development, traffic congestion and conflicts, excessive noise, lighting, odor, and other forms of pollution of the air, water, and land including flooding, and soil erosion.